 Formerly known as CrowdFlower, Figure Eight says its mission is "empowering data scientists to train, test, and tune their machine learning for a human world."
 Its remote contributors choose projects from a task wall that's regularly updated.
 Some examples of the tasks include categorization of social media posts, content moderation, and audio transcription.

-Sign up to become a "Seller" on Fiverr and become part of its community of freelancers who offer on-demand services such as graphic design, digital marketing, writing, translation, video production, voiceover, programming, and more.
+Sign up as a "Seller" on Fiverr and become part of its community of freelancers who offer on-demand services such as graphic design, digital marketing, writing, translation, video production, voiceover artistry, programming, and more.
 The buyers are typically entrepreneurs and small businesses that need help building and growing their businesses.

 Agents download the mobile app, choose a job that's near them, and then complete it within two hours.
 Jobs might include price and display checks of products at stores, mystery shopping, verification of business locations, and surveys.

 To become a Gigwalker, download the mobile app and apply to gigs in your area that fit your skills and interest.
 Most gigs involve verifying that products are displayed and priced correctly at retailers or that marketing events are done accurately and on-time.